freddyisaac/prize_picks/README.md

 ```

 ## Scripts
 In order to assist testing some scripts have been provided in the ``scripts/`` directory.
-Most are quite self explanatory and use ``curl`` so the api invoked can be checked with the above documentation
+Most are quite self explanatory and use ``curl`` so the api invoked can be checked with the above documentation.
+All of the test scripts us ``curl`` and default to a hostname of ``localhost:8000``.
+Should the server be configured to listen on a different endpoint they will require modification.

 ```list_cages.sh``` - lists available cages